harn205/Database-modeling-ETL-with-Airflow-on-Docker/README.md

 For this personal project,
 - I downloaded a [dataset from Kaggle](https://www.kaggle.com/datasets/erikbruin/airbnb-amsterdam) and **designed a PostgresSQL database model** via `Google Cloud SQL` to store that dataset.
 I also designed a database ER diagram by myself to ensure a well-structured and organized database.

-- Next, I used **Pandas to understand and clean the data in the dataset**, ensuring data accuracy and consistency.
+  - I used **Pandas to understand and clean the data in the dataset**, ensuring data accuracy and consistency.
 This step helped me to get a better understanding of   the data and its characteristics.

 - **To automate the data extraction, transformation, and loading stages, I built an ETL pipeline** using `Apache Airflow on Docker`.
 Setting up the Apache Airflow environment on Docker was challenging, but it allowed me to run the pipeline efficiently on my local machine.